claydelzinga/literature_review_tool/README.md

             {"role": "user", "content": f"Summarize the findings from the following abstract in 2 sentences: {abstract} Thanks!"}
         ]

-This line of code includes the message that is being sent to the model with the f"Question to model" showing the
+This line of code includes the message that is being sent to the model with the f"Question to model".
+This can be changed to fit the need of your review.
+There were multiple phrases that were tested and this was the most consistent coherent output from the model.